 Perfect preparation for the challenges and opportunities of hospitality

 The Cornell Peter and Stephanie Nolan School of Hotel Administration’s hospitality coursework forms the basis of your undergraduate learning experience.
-Our comprehensive core and elective offerings ready you for your promising career in this vibrant industry.
+Our comprehensive core classes and elective offerings ready you for your promising career in the vibrant hotel administration industry.

-Comprehensive, diverse offerings to fuel your career in hospitality
+Comprehensive, diverse courses to fuel your career in hospitality

 From accounting to food and beverage management to strategy, the Nolan School offers hospitality courses to provide you with foundational knowledge and skills to prepare you for your hospitality career.
 Browse individual course descriptions or courses by specialty below.